FastLSQ: Solving PDEs in One Shot via Fourier Features with Exact Analytical Derivatives: Related Work

 \paragraph{Physics-informed neural networks.} PINNs \citep{raissi2019physics} and their variants \citep{wang2022respecting, tancik2020fourier} solve PDEs by minimizing physics-based losses via gradient descent.
 PINNacle \citep{hao2023pinnacle} provides a comprehensive benchmark across 11 PINN variants on 20+ problems, reporting minutes-to-hours training times (typically 270--7500\,s; see Table~12 of \citealp{hao2023pinnacle}) with errors often above $10^{-3}$. \fastlsq achieves orders-of-magnitude better accuracy in a fraction of the time.

 \paragraph{Random feature methods for PDEs.} PIELM \citep{dwivedi2020pielm} pioneered the frozen-feature linear-solve approach for linear PDEs using $\tanh$ activations.
-Like \fastlsq, PIELM solves a single least-squares system and is not iterative; the key distinction is that PIELM assembles the operator matrix via automatic differentiation because $\tanh$ derivatives lack a closed-form cyclic structure.
-As Proposition~\ref{prop:tanh} shows, the symbolic expansion of $\frac{d^n}{dz^n}\tanh(z)$ grows as $\calO(2^n)$ terms, making analytic assembly impractical.
-In our experiments, PIELM is $10\times$--$1000\times$ less accurate than \fastlsq at equal feature counts, demonstrating that the basis function choice has a profound effect on solution quality even when the solve method is identical.
+Like \fastlsq, PIELM solves a single least-squares system and is not iterative; the key distinction is that PIELM requires handwritten, problem-specific symbolic calculus to assemble $\calL[\tanh]$ for each new PDE operator, because $\tanh$ lacks a closed-form cyclic derivative structure. \fastlsq's trigonometric features are operator-agnostic: one formula~\eqref{eq:cyclic} applies to any linear differential operator (Proposition~\ref{prop:tanh}).
+Beyond this, the trigonometric formulation offers numerical advantages well-suited to PDEs: eigenfunction structure for constant-coefficient operators, orthogonality for spectral accuracy, and phase-shifted derivatives scaled by $\calO(\sigma)$ that keep gradient errors tightly bounded.
+In our experiments, PIELM is $10\times$--$1000\times$ less accurate than \fastlsq at equal feature counts, with gradient errors $10\times$--$100\times$ worse; the basis function choice has a profound effect on solution quality even when the solve method is identical.
 RF-PDE \citep{liao2024solving} handles both linear and nonlinear PDEs but uses iterative nonlinear least-squares optimization requiring 600--2000 epochs, despite the fact that the linear case admits a closed-form solution. \citet{liao2024solving} propose related random feature PDE solvers with different optimization strategies.

 \paragraph{RBF collocation.} Kansa's method~\citep{kansa1990multiquadrics} and its variants~\citep{fasshauer2007meshfree} solve PDEs by collocation with radial basis functions (RBFs).
 Like \fastlsq, RBF Kansa is meshfree and one-shot (no iterative training), assembling a dense linear system by differentiating the RBF kernel analytically.
 The key distinction is the basis: RBFs such as multiquadric or Gaussian are governed by a shape parameter $c$ whose choice trades accuracy against conditioning, and achieving $10^{-4}$ errors typically requires careful tuning.
 Sinusoidal random features lack a shape-parameter sensitivity problem---bandwidth $\sigma$ is selected once by grid search---and achieve $10^{-8}$ errors where comparable MQ-RBF achieves $10^{-5}$ at equal DoF.
 Furthermore, RBF Kansa fails to solve stiff 1-D problems (Burgers $\nu{=}0.1$) and high-frequency Helmholtz ($k{=}10$), while \fastlsq handles both without modification (Appendix~\ref{app:rbf_fd}).